Traveling for IVF: What to expect and how to prepare?

 Effects on finances and hidden costs

-Besides the cost of treatment: It is clear that IVF treatments cost a lot of money, but there are some other costs that people who want to have children should know about.
+Besides the cost of treatment, it is clear that IVF treatments cost a lot of money, but there are some other costs that people who want to have children should know about.
 These include the cost of getting there, staying there, eating, and maybe staying longer because of problems or extra care that wasn’t planned for.

 Please note the following: